-The assessments are mandated for Medicare and Medicaid certified facilities and are documented on the MDS.
-Review the RAI regulations for further information.
+The assessments are mandated for Medicare facilities and are documented on the MDS.
+The MDS, section P3, is used to document resident's RNP activity.
+If you are a high Medicare facility you might want to review RAI regulation for further information.